-Where to Stay in Cinque Terre: Best Areas & Hotels
+Where to Stay in Cinque Terre: 8 Best Areas & Towns

 Deciding where to go is one thing, but you might be thinking of where to stay in Cinque Terre.
 Let’s check this out in a bit more detail, and help give you an overview on where you might like to base yourself.

-Where to Stay in Cinque Terre – 5 Best Town to Stay in Cinque Terre
+- Where to Stay in Cinque Terre, Italy – Best Towns to Stay in Cinque Terre

-Where is the Best Town to Stay in Cinque Terre?
+📌 8 Best Towns to Stay in Cinque Terre, Italy

 There are five best towns to stay in Cinque Terre: Monterosso, Riomaggiore, Manarola, Corniglia, Vernazza.

-In terms of knowing where to stay in Cinque Terre, you really need to know about the villages themselves, and compare that to your personal interests.
-If you’re after a more resort-type of holiday, e.g. sun, sand, and large hotels, then Monterosso is the best town for you to stay in.
+In terms of knowing where to stay in Cinque Terre, you really need to know about the villages themselves and compare that to your personal interests.
+If you’re after a more resort-type holiday with sun, sand, and large hotels, then the largest of the five coastal villages, Monterosso is the best town for you to stay in.